 Pssst... are you looking for Mardi Gras tips!?

 I read a lot of travel blogs and travel guides, so I hear many people talking about their wonderful experiences using vacation rental services like Airbnb and VRBO.
 And while I’ve used both services in the past with great success, I would NEVER use either of these services in New Orleans.

 If you must stay in a vacation rental, please pony up the extra bucks for a place in the French Quarter.
 Staying in any vacation rental outside the Quarter could be a real gamble.
-No matter how many years I’ve visited New Orleans or how well I know the city, it’s not a gamble I’d be willing to take.
+No matter how many times I’ve visited New Orleans, it’s not a gamble I’d be willing to take.

 Where I stay in NOLA

 So what's my best advice on where to stay in New Orleans?
-Fork over the extra cash for your peace of mind and book a hotel.
+Fork over the extra cash for a local hotel.
 Even though I know the city well, I still choose to stay in hotels, especially if I'm traveling alone.

 Why pick a hotel, you ask?
 The on-site staff, busy entrances, and ample foot traffic help me to feel comfortable, especially when coming back late at night.
 I'm not saying it's impossible, but it seems less likely that you’ll become a victim of a crime outside a well-lit, busy hotel (as opposed to an un-staffed vacation rental on a poorly lit street).

 which hotels are best?

 Deciding exactly where to stay in New Orleans depends on your itinerary.
 It's really about what your interests are and what you hope to experience while you're in New Orleans.
 With so many different hotels in New Orleans, it's easy to find something affordable.
 There's something at every price range in and around the French Quarter, the primary destination for most New Orleans visitors.